 - Do consider seeking legal advice: If divorce becomes inevitable, it’s important to understand your rights and options.
-Consult with a reputable divorce attorney who can guide you through the legal process and protect your interests.
+Consult with a reputable divorce attorney, such as Family Law Phoenix Attorneys or wherever you live, who will guide you through the legal process and protect your interests.

 - Don’t resort to blame or hostility: Avoid assigning blame or engaging in hostile behavior towards your partner.
 It’s essential to maintain a respectful and constructive approach, even if emotions are running high.